Table of Contents[Hide][Show]

 - L-theanine – It is an amino acid commonly found in green tea that helps you relax and reduces stress while amplifying your beta wave state.

 - 5-HTP – This is a naturally produced chemical that affects serotonin levels in the body.
 Having balanced serotonin levels means better moods and a boost in melatonin production as well.

 - Vitamin B6 – (AKA pyridoxine) increases dream vividness or the ability to recall dreams!

 On the other hand, certain medications or physical conditions may disturb REM sleep.
 They may even create nightmares.

-Meanwhile, some evidence suggests people taking Selective Serotonin Uptake Inhibitors (SSRI) may experience intense and even positive dreams.
+Meanwhile, some evidence suggests people taking Selective Serotonin Uptake Inhibitors (SSRIs) may experience intense and even positive dreams.
 Then again, reliance on this drug may cause nightmares should the body stop taking it.